Transport in Birmingham: Canals

 There are no navigable rivers: the Rea, on which the city was founded, is little more than a culverted stream, and the Tame, which passes through some northern suburbs, is not navigable.
 The River Cole, which runs through the south-east of the city through to the north-west, is too shallow for anything bigger than a raft.

 Birmingham public transport statistics

-As of 2022, the public of opinion of buses has decreased drastically.
-The chief complaint is personal safety, punctuality and value for money.
-Buses travelled over 110 million miles in that year.
-4.8 million people used trams that year, a 41% increase on the year before.
-Furthermore, plans have been made to expand the single line to a large network.
+There were 247 million bus journeys in 2024/25, an increase of 14.8 million from the previous year.
+9 million people used trams that year, a slight increase on the year before, and 65.8 million rail journeys.
+Further plans have been made to expand the single line tram to a large network.
 The train stations with the highest occupancy are Dorridge and Lea Hall, at 82.1% and 81.9% respectively.
-Through 2024 new electric trains are being brought into service on the Wolverhampton-Walsall (via Birmingham) route, and Cross City line, to replace the previous electric trains.
-The new trains offer a 2+2 seating layout instead of the previous 3+2 seating layout.
+Through 2024 new electric trains were being brought into service on the Wolverhampton-Walsall (via Birmingham) route, and Cross City line, to replace the previous electric trains.
+The new trains offer a more spacious 2+2 seating layout instead of the previous 3+2 configuration.